Steven-Dawson18/american-ale-house/README.md

 ### Code
 * The project is based on the Boutique Ado project by the Code Institute and was used as a basse for my project (https://github.com/Code-Institute-Solutions/boutique_ado_v1/)
 * I used  this post on stackoverflow to redirect to the previous page for updating a review of a product.
 This code is comented in the view code. https://stackoverflow.com/questions/62626660/redirect-back-to-previous-page-django
+* I used a tutorial to get the stars working for the review rating.
+I found this on Udemy Django Ecommerce course - https://www.udemy.com/course/django-ecommerce-project-based-course-python-django-web-development

 ### Media
 * Images - All images used are taken from google images.